iterative/dvc/README.rst

 #. `DAGsHub <https://dagshub.com/>`_ - An online service that integrates Git & DVC.
 Used to version and catalog data and models,
    track experiments, visualize pipelines.

-#. `DVC Studio <https://studio.iterative.ai/>`_ - An online service from the DVC team to manage data and models, run and track
+#. `DVC Studio <https://studio.iterative.ai/>`_ - official online platform for DVC projects.
-   experiments, and visualize and share results.
+  It can be used to manage data and models, run and track experiments, and visualize and share results.
+  Also, it integrates with `CML (CI/CD for ML) <https://cml.dev/>` for training models in the cloud or Kubernetes.

 Contributing